 Since 1991, Vinci has been a fixture on North Halsted Street.
 Warm, rustic interiors welcome you-evoking a historic Italian villa.
 From polenta to pasta, traditional Italian has never tasted — or looked — so good.

 Executive Chef Lee Wolen's menu offers familiar flavor profiles, while celebrating his passion for food, flavor and texture.
-Recently, Boka has launched a separate bar menu with small plates perfect for sharing for a pre or post-theater bite.
+Recently, Boka has launched a separate bar menu with small plates perfect for sharing for a pre or post-theatre bite.
 Beyond the plate, the restaurant's gorgeous rich dark wood floors, large leather banquettes, Italian floor tiling, and living wall, guarantee to be the perfect addition to your night on the town.
 Boka has received a Michelin Star for the past six years as well as Restaurant of the Year and Chef of the Year from the Jean Banchet Awards.

 Since opening in millennium year 2000, Adobo Grill has created mucho buzz and a muy loyal following.
 From tableside guacamole to unique margaritas, traditional en Adobo entrees to delicioso desserts, this festive, authentic Mexican experience is unmatched.